Tobacco Use Prevention

 Many of our efforts target keeping youth tobacco free.
 We work with area middle and high school age youth through reACT!
 Against Corporate Tobacco. reACT clubs meet to engage other youth and plan projects that educate the community about the harmful effects of tobacco.

 The 7,000 chemicals found in commercial tobacco can be traced back to all stages of development, from growth, to production, to use.
-Check out the FDA’s three videos on the life cycle of commercial tobacco products to learn more.
+Check out the FDA’s three videos on the life cycle of commercial tobacco products and watch this video to see five findings from the CDC’s report on youth smoking.

 We help enforce Montana’s Clean Indoor Air Act (CIAA) in Yellowstone County to reduce secondhand smoke exposure.
 This Montana law prohibits smoking in all public places and workplaces across Montana.
 We provide smoke-free signs, brochures and other information to businesses to help educate owners and employees about the law.
 Anyone who witnesses a violation of the CIAA is encouraged to file a formal complaint.RiverStone Health